SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

 [![GitHub](https://img.shields.io/badge/GitHub-0.7.0-blue?logo=github)](https://github.com/SanChai20/Flexi-Proxy)

-*Last updated: September 27, 2025*
+*Last updated: Oct.
+13, 2025*

 # A. Overview

-FlexiProxy is built on LiteLLM to provide an OpenAI-compatible proxy service, enabling access to over 100 large language models (LLMs) through a unified interface.
-It allows users to seamlessly switch between backend service providers while using existing LLM clients (such as Claude Code), effectively addressing issues where LLM services are costly or unavailable in specific regions.

-For users who only hold a single set of OpenAI-compatible API credentials, FlexiProxy also makes it possible to experience different LLM clients via proxy.
+FlexiProxy is a lightweight LLM proxy service built on top of the LiteLLM library.
+It enables users to access multiple large language models through a unified interface.
+With FlexiProxy, users can seamlessly switch between different backend providers while using existing LLM clients (such as Claude Code), effectively addressing issues like high costs or limited model availability in certain regions.
+It also allows users with a single API credential to experience various LLM clients through the same proxy service.

 # B. Key Features